Grants & Awards

 Minnesota Agriculture in the Classroom (MAITC) is a unique public/private partnership between the MAITC Foundation and the Minnesota Department of Agriculture.
-For 2020 the MAITC Foundation has budgeted $5,000 for grants.
+The MAITC Foundation has included the Ag Literacy Grant program in their budget.
 The maximum grant request is $500.

 Ag Literacy Grant Program Overarching Goal